Working at Serpentine

 We present a contemporary programme of exhibitions and events across two galleries in the park and multiple online projects, as well as the annual Pavilion commission which transforms the Serpentine site each summer.
 Our committed team welcomes a million visitors each year to the galleries, and a career at the Serpentine will give you the opportunity to get involved and champion our shared vision of free art for all.

 At this time, we do not run internship programmes or work experience placements.
-Please do not send speculative CVs or portfolios as we are unable to consider these for any recruitment purposes.

 Find out more